Rohit909-creator/SpecialDecoder/Readme.md

 ## This is an experiment on LLMs, based on recent findings from mechanistic Interpretability

-*Btw, this code is a continuition of my SimpleLLM repo,*

 - So based on a recent video I saw, LLMs need deep layers to make complex circuits and get complex understandings, so for that we need large number of the LLM-Blocks, so how about this, what if could make a specific layer or a new kind of block to model what the other layers do, basically said,